 Below are basic guidelines for those wishing to earn their counseling certification in North Dakota.
-Most requirements such as earning your Master's degree, completing 3000 hours of supervised experience and passing the NCE examination have been and will continue to be mandatory in the North Dakota counseling licensure process.
+Most of these requirements, such as earning your Master's degree, completing 3000 hours of supervised experience and passing the NCE examination, are likely to continue to be mandatory in the North Dakota counseling licensure process.
 However, it is wise to contact the North Dakota Board of Counselor Examiners at (701)-255-3622 to make sure you are on the right track.

 I'm a High School Graduate

 North Dakota counseling certification requires candidates to possess a master's degree in counseling or a related field.
 You may be a little ways away from completing a master's degree program, but you are in a great position to use your momentum to learn how you can begin chipping away at these educational requirements by starting a college degree program.
 So, keep it up and take the next step... learn how you can enroll in an Associate's degree program or Bachelor's degree program.